LeonAaron/Portfolio/Fortune Trivia Game/README.md

 ## Features
 - Multiple categories for questions (e.g., "Phrase", "Movie Title", "Animal", "Country", etc.)
-- Random category selection for each round
+- Option for random category selection for each round
-- User-friendly interface for interacting with the game
 - A variety of question types to keep the gameplay interesting
 - Scoring based on correct answers